studiodev/play-plugins/mailer/README.md

 This plugin provides a simple emailer.

-## Difference with the typesafe plugin?
+## What new in this custom module?

-* This plugin allow to add attachments to the mail
+- This plugin allow to add attachments to the mail

 ```
 val mail = use[MailerPlugin].email